liuzhousi/FPGC4/Documentation/docs/progress.md

 - [done] add hex support!!! (and binary while at it) (also in defines)
 - [done] add bitwise | ^ and & operators (look at commit 31180511de0f95cf5dbda0bf98df71901a2fd1ed)
 - [done] print static string in correct asm format (.dw without commas)
-- Fix empty label problem in ASSEMBLER! (preprocessor) by adding a nop when detected
+- [done] Fix empty label problem in ASSEMBLER! by adding a nop when detected
 - Fix global array indexing using variables in global variables
 - Fix commenting out asm code
 - Remove requirement to add intX() functions